CluxyStardom/Classic-Note/README.md

 # Classic Note

-A super simple fully offline notes application using Python and GTK.
+A super simple and Fully offline notes application using Python and GTK.

 ## Features